amazinglyaws/aws-three-tier-webapp-architecture/README.md

-# AWS three tier webapp architecture
+# Building an AWS three tier webapp architecture
 Deploy a three tier web application on AWS - end to end

 Use Case: To build a highly available, scalable three tier web-app using AWS cloud services